wrightben/texas-holdem/Extraneous - Hole Cards/README.md

 as ah vs js jh	16804	**0.33608**<br />
 js jh vs as ah	6601	**0.13202**<br />

-### Conclusion

-#### 2023-12-09

-There are adults that make you want to have children.
-And children that make you want to kill them.

-This completes a 35-year-long adventure in the contemplation of how to help a smart child accomplish something meaningful.
+"The best ways to improve your odds at poker are to eliminate players and not play yourself." &mdash; perhaps you'll predict seeing it the way I do.
 I hope it helps you.

-"The best ways to improve your odds at poker are to eliminate players and not play yourself." &mdash; perhaps you'll predict seeing it the way I do.